 A capillary hemangioma in the eye socket (the area around the eye called the orbit) can put pressure on the eye and result in amblyopia or strabismus.
 It can also press on the optic nerve which may cause optic nerve atrophy.
 Any of these conditions may damage vision.

-No. Many capillary hemangiomas around the eye are simply monitored for the development of vision problems.
-If the vision is not affected, treatment is often not needed.
+No. The majority of capillary hemangiomas around the eye do not require treatment.
+They are simply monitored for the development of vision problems.
+Treatment is needed only if there is a threat to vision.

 Capillary hemangiomas can be treated in a variety of ways depending on the location of the hemangioma, its severity, and whether or not it is causing vision problems.

-Steroid medications are often used to treat hemangiomas.
+Steroid medications can also be used to treat hemangiomas.
 Steroids can stop the progression of hemangiomas by causing the blood vessels to shrink.
 Depending on the size and location of the hemangioma, steroids may be prescribed by mouth, injected directly into the hemangioma, or applied to the surface of the hemangioma.
 Steroid medications can have undesirable side effects including delayed physical growth, cataract, glaucoma and central retinal artery occlusion.

 Laser treatments can sometimes be used on superficial hemangiomas to prevent growth, diminish their size, or lighten their color.